jeromeetienne/threex/src/threex.materialchanger/readme.md

 * then the user will insert its own stuff into the shader
   * will we take another material ?
   * overwrite the 'three.MeshPhongMaterial' ?
+  * best to create a new material
+    * can i take phong shader and create a new material with it ?
+      * if so this algo is viable to custom material
+    * try on basic first
+      * works on MeshBasicMaterial and MeshNormalMaterial